renefritze/22-rse-day/slides/fritze2022_22__rse__day_slides.md

 ---

 # project template sanity

-if your project configuration from tempalte
+if your project configuration from template